3. EU budget and UK contribution

 • ~£450 per person for the year

-• From 2021 onwards, UK pays EU for participation in EU programmes (e.g. Horizon)
+• Separately, UK pays to participate in any EU programmes that it joins post Brexit (e.g. Horizon)

 Click here for summary of Brexit FactBase.